aws/aws-rfdk/packages/aws-rfdk/docs/upgrade/upgrading-0.38.md

         1. You **HAVE NOT** specified the `trafficEncryption.externalTLS` (TypeScript) / `traffic_encryption.external_tls` (Python)
         1. You **HAVE NOT** specified `trafficEncryption.externalTLS.enabled` (TypeScript) / `traffic_encryption.external_tls.enabled` (Python)
         1. You **HAVE** specified `trafficEncryption.externalTLS.enabled` (TypeScript) / `traffic_encryption.external_tls.enabled` (Python) and it is set to `true` (TypeScript) / `True` (Python)

-If you have determined that your `RenderQueue` will use HTTPS for both internal and external protocols in RFDK 0.38.0, then all you need to do to enable Deadline Secrets Management is to upgrade your RFDK application to use 0.38.0 and re-deploy.

 The below example code snippets demonstrate what each case above may look like: